wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-gemini.md

 >
 > As you can clearly see, it is said that the ark was lifted “above” the Earth and not “on” the water.

-The preservational spacecraft managed to escape in time
+The passage highlights that the ark was lifted "above" the earth and not "on" the water, as mentioned in Genesis 7:17.
+The preservational spacecraft managed to escape in time.
+The description of the ark (spacecraft) being lifted "above" the Earth strongly suggests that it was not a conventional boat as conventional interpretations still persist to explain, but rather a spacecraft that has to be capable of leaving the waters into the space of air.

-There are reasons to believe that the Great Flood happened around 6'000 BC when the Sun was rising in the house of Gemini during the vernal equinox, aligning with Castor, one of the majors star (which actually consists of multiple stars) of the constellation.
+It is noteworthy, that there are reasons to believe that the Great Flood happened around 6'000 BC when the Sun was rising in the house of Gemini during the vernal equinox, aligning with Castor, one of the majors star (which actually consists of multiple stars) of the constellation.

 {{< figure src="images/ark-in-orbit.png" caption="Ill.
 4 - Ark spacecraft in safe orbital space" >}}